About the Museum

-As the science and culture at Michigan State University, the MSU Museum "is committed to understanding, interpreting, and respecting natural and cultural diversity through education, exhibitions, research, and the building and stewardship of collections that focus on Michigan and its relationship to the Great Lakes, and the world beyond."
+As the science and culture at museum at Michigan State University, the MSU Museum "is committed to understanding, interpreting, and respecting natural and cultural diversity through education, exhibitions, research, and the building and stewardship of collections that focus on Michigan and its relationship to the Great Lakes, and the world beyond."

 Administratively at Michigan State University, the MSU Museum operates within the Office of the Provost, through the Office of University Outreach and Engagement.
-The MSU Museum also is closely aligned with core academic and outreach units - College of Arts & Letters, College of Natural Science, College of Social Science, and MSU Extension -- with which it shares faculty appointments and coordinates collection maintenance and educational programs.
+The MSU Museum also is closely aligned with core academic and outreach units - College of Arts & Letters, College of Natural Science, College of Social Science, and MSU Extension -- with which it shares faculty and academic staff appointments and coordinates collection maintenance and educational programs.

 In addition, museum curators, researchers and public programmers work closely with the College of Agriculture and Natural Resources, the College of Veterinary Medicine, the College of Education, International Studies and Programs and other units on campus where its collections and resources intersect with teaching and research missions.
-A special Science Advisory Committee is comprised of representatives from the departments of anthropology, geography, geological sciences and zoology.

 This web site was produced by TC 842, Digital Products at Michigan State University.